 Step 3: Identify Reasons for Customer Bounce

-Potential customers use your content to form an impression of your brand and the product or service you’re selling.
+Potential customers use your content to form an impression of your brand the product or service you’re selling.

 This process is called the Conversion Funnel.
 Potential customers are presented content in a specific way, usually going from general information to a progressively harder sell.
 For more information, check out Boost Sales by Building a Conversion Funnel for a complete guide.

 As part of the Conversion Funnel, you’ll obtain a potential customer’s email address pretty early on.
-This is going to be an important part of your retargeting strategy.
+This going to be an important part of your retargeting strategy.
 You’ll be sending specific emails, with links to specific landing pages, in an attempt to persuade potential customers to give your brand another chance.